NervosEducationHub/EducationHubArticles/What_is_a_digital_signature_ in_Blockchain_(explainCKBot)/index.md

 ## Conclusion

 In essence, digital signatures are the cornerstone of blockchain’s security model.
 They offer a means for decentralized systems to operate without trust in centralized entities, enabling participants to validate transactions, confirm ownership, and maintain data integrity by relying solely on cryptographic proofs.

-As a result, they form one of the key building blocks upon which the promise of blockchain—secure, immutable, and transparent data sharing—rests, helping shape a world where financial transactions, supply chain tracking, voting records, and myriad other forms of data management can be conducted reliably in a decentralized fashion.
+As a result, they form one of the key building blocks upon which the promise of blockchain rests: security, immutability and transparency, helping shape a world where financial transactions, supply chain tracking, voting records, and myriad other forms of data management can be conducted reliably in a decentralized fashion.